-Apple trees are one of the most popular fruits in the US, and while they can be grown in most regions, many wonder if their roots will cause damage to their property.
-The average price for a house foundation costs $27,000, so it’s no surprise why this is a valid concern.
+The average price for a house foundation costs $27,000, so it’s no surprise why apple tree root damage is a valid concern.
 So, are apple tree roots invasive and should they be grown in your backyard?

 So, while apple tree roots are considered invasive, how far do they spread, and can they still cause damage?
 Let’s take a further look.